stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 .. note::

 	This section assumes a basic familiarity with Stormpath Workflows.
-For more information about Workflows, please see `this section of the Admin Console Guide <http://docs.stormpath.com/console/product-guide/#directory-workflows>`_.
+For more information about Workflows, please see `the Directory Workflows section of the Admin Console Guide <http://docs.stormpath.com/console/product-guide/#directory-workflows>`_.

 **passwordPolicy URI**